Al-Zanghariyya

 Al-Zanghariyya was a Palestinian Arab village in the Safad Subdistrict.
-It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 4, 1948, under Operation Matate.
+It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 4, 1948, under Operation Matateh.
 It was located 8.5 km southeast of Safad, near Wadi al-Ghara.
 The village was later burned and destroyed on June 17, 1948.

 History

 The village was named after the Arab al-Zanghariyya Bedouin tribe, who settled the area.